marvinroger/ESP8266TrueRandom/README.md

 ## How TrueRandom works

-It is hard to get a truly random number from ESP8266.
+It is hard to get a truly random number from Arduino.
 ESP8266TrueRandom does it by measuring TOUT pin, and then discarding all but the least significant bit of the measured value.
 However, that isn't noisy enough, so a [von Neumann whitening algorithm](http://en.wikipedia.org/wiki/Hardware_random_number_generator) gathers enough entropy from multiple readings to ensure a fair distribution of 1s and 0s.

 The other functions within ESP8266TrueRandom construct the requested values by gathering just enough random bits to produce the required numbers.
 Generating a random bit takes time, so a significant part of the code works to ensure the random bits are used as efficiently as possible.